tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-joins/index.md

 tags: [dplyr]
 editor_options:
   chunk_output_type: console
-rmd_hash: 9b31d03464d70f53
+rmd_hash: 0b9bcb6ce2a59e18

 ---

-dplyr 1.1.0 is out now!
+[dplyr 1.1.0](https://dplyr.tidyverse.org/news/index.html#dplyr-110) is out now!
 This is post 1 of 4 detailing some of the new features in this release.
 In this post, we will discuss various new updates to dplyr's joins.

 You can install it from CRAN with: